School district: Europe

 In Germany, schools and teachers are predominately funded by the states of Germany, which also are in control of the overall education policies.
 On the other hand, school buildings are mostly run and funded by municipal governments on different levels of the municipal system (municipalities proper, districts), depending on the size and specialization of a certain school or the population size of a certain municipality.
 As with other fields of government, for more specialized schools, special government bodies ("Zweckverband") can be established, where municipalities, and not voters, are members; these are to a certain degree comparable to a school district.
 Other arrangements are possible: certain types of special schools in North Rhine-Westphalia are run by the Landschaftsverbände.
 There also exist private schools, mostly funded by the States, but run by private entities like churches or foundations.

 In Italy, school districts were established in 1974 by the "Provvedimenti Delegati sulla scuola" ("Assigned Laws [to the Government] about the school").
 Each district must contain a minimum of 10,000 inhabitants.
 The national government attempted to link the local schools with local society and culture and local governments.
 The school districts were dissolved in 2003 by the "legge finanziaria" (law about the government budget) in an attempt to trim the national budget.

 In the Republic of Ireland, 16 Education and Training Boards (ETBs) administer a minority of secondary schools, a few primary schools, and much further education.
 (Most schools are neither organized geographically nor publicly managed, although the Department of Education and Youth inspects and funds them and pays teachers' salaries.)
 Each ETB area comprises one or more local authority areas, with city or county councilors forming the bulk of the ETB board.
 The ETBs was formed in 2005 by amalgamating Vocational Education Committees established in 1930, also based on local government areas.

 Asia

 In Hong Kong, the Education Bureau divides primary schools into 36 districts, known as school nets, for its Primary One Admission System.
 Of the 36 districts, districts 34 and 41 in Kowloon and districts 11 and 12 in Hong Kong Island are considered the most prestigious.

-In Iranian cities school kids normal registrations are limited by school districts, register is online at my.medu.ir and the parent sees schools within range online.
+In Iranian cities, the school students' normal registrations are limited by school districts, register is online at my.medu.ir and the parent sees schools within range online.